BarryCarlyon/twitch_extension_tools/README.md

 It is Code Signed with the Publisher `Barry Carlyon`

-You can download the latest version, for Windows and Mac from here on GitHub under [releases](https://github.com/BarryCarlyon/twitch_extension_tools/releases)
+You can download the latest version, for Windows and Mac from here on GitHub under [releases](https://github.com/BarryCarlyon/twitch_extension_tools/releases).
+These builds will self update

 Or

 [![Download on Mac App Store](docs/mac_app_store.svg)](https://apps.apple.com/app/id1661327253)

+This Mac App Store build will update from the App Store itself and may lag a little behind releases here.

 ## Uninstallation